 Noncredit ESL, Adult High School, Adults with Disabilities, and Short-Term Vocational instructors shall be eligible for (2) paid office hours per assigned LHE during the semester of the assignment.

 Office hours shall be paid at the flat rate of $50 per hour.
 Office hours must be scheduled so as to ensure the maximum availability for student consultation, shall be held in an appropriate location as requested and assigned, and must be held in conjunction with a schedule submitted to and approved by the appropriate dean at the beginning of the semester.
 Scheduled office hours may be held virtually.
 Information that enables the District to evaluate the services shall be reported to the dean at the end of the semester.
-Office hours must be reported on an hourly timesheet approved for payment by the dean.

 ARTICLE 12.
 SALARY SCHEDULE AND PLACEMENT